Full asciinema demo can be found here: https://asciinema.org/a/226632

 Create your Rook cluster:

-kubectl create -f https://raw.githubusercontent.com/rook/rook/v0.9.3/cluster/examples/kubernetes/ceph/cluster.yamlsleep 100
+Copy kubectl create -f https://raw.githubusercontent.com/rook/rook/v0.9.3/cluster/examples/kubernetes/ceph/cluster.yaml

-Get the Toolbox with ceph commands:
+Get the Toolbox with Ceph commands:

-kubectl create -f https://raw.githubusercontent.com/rook/rook/v0.9.3/cluster/examples/kubernetes/ceph/toolbox.yamlsleep 300
+Copy kubectl create -f https://raw.githubusercontent.com/rook/rook/v0.9.3/cluster/examples/kubernetes/ceph/toolbox.yaml

 Check what was created in rook-ceph